Cleaning a rug with dog pee is tricky.

-BenchMark recently ran a test of the area rugs that they have cleaned to determine how many had traces of urine in the fibers.
+We recently ran a test of the area rugs that they have cleaned to determine how many had traces of urine in the fibers.

 Out of 50 area rugs where the homeowners had pets, 46 showed either traces, or were saturated with pet urine.
 That basically means that there is a 92% chance that if you are living with a pet, your area rug has urine in it.

 To find dog pee, start with visual look over.
 Is there any discoloration or bleeding of the dyes?

 Is there any brown spots?
 Urine attracts dirt, and stains will emerge.
 Check the backing – is there discoloration circles?

 Lucky for us, BenchMark has the handy capability to probe the rug fibers and identify all the areas that have been contaminated by urine.

-In other words, I have advanced detection, and identification procedures.
+In other words, we have advanced detection, and identification procedures.
+Next, what about odor?

 If you don’t notice it immediately, get closer.
 Cup your hands over the rug, is and smell again.
 Is there a recognizable smell?

 Cleaning a rug with dog pee.